-The following comments are from English teachers who have worked, or are currently teaching English in Slovakia.
+The following comments are from English teachers who have taught, or are currently teaching English in Slovakia.

-opportunities for hiking, cycling and treking.
+Slovakia is a beautiful country especially for those who are looking for adventure.
+I recommend visiting east Slovakia, a region with wild nature, wooden churches, old forests, with opportunities for hiking, cycling and treking.
 If you are an outdoorsman, this is the right place for you to stay and live.

 Martin 19 February 2007

 Slovakia is a fast growing country, especially in Bratislava.
 As a result, there is a huge demand for business language teachers.
 However, money is barely enough to get by and you find yourself doing private lessons just to make ends meet.
 Bratislava isn’t the most exciting of cities, but is a good place to see other places like Vienna and Budapest.